ziweiWWANG/AEB-Tracker/README.md

 Note: You may have to specify the path to your OpenCV/yaml-cpp/Eigen library in `CMakeLists.txt`.

 ### Build
 Our asynchronous comb filter is designed to be built as a cmake project.
 Assuming all prerequisites are installed and you are in the root folder of the repository, then you can follow these steps to build.

-Run in release mode:
+***Run in release mode to track fast!***

 ```
     mkdir build